 Numbers may be included or excluded at the preference of the experimenter.

 Alternative wording of the labels may be used when the rating labels do not meet the needs of the experimenter.
 One example is the use of the DCR method with the ACR labels.
 Another example is the use of the ACR method with a listening-effort scale as mentioned in [ITU-T P.800].

+Warning: if multiple changes are made simultaneously or the new level labels imply dramatic changes in the intervals between levels, these changes could impact subject rating behaviors (e.g., at scale ends).

-7.2.2 ACR with hidden reference (ACR-HR)
+8.6.2 ACR with hidden reference (ACR-HR)